 An increase in new businesses and business income from 2011 was welcome but thought to be short-term only.
 In 2017 interviewees reported seeing business closures.
-In 2017, total business income remains about four times 2010 levels and appears to levelling off.
 Interviewees reported seeing few signs of increased wealth in the community.

 Increased demand for workforce housing during CSG construction substantially boosted rent for a 3-bedroom house, taking it over the state median in 2012, 2013 and 2014.
 Rents rose 58% during 2013, before returning to pre-CSG levels in 2015.
 The sale price of houses also peaked in 2013 but has since dropped significantly to very low prices.
 Interviewees expressed concern about the number of empty houses and purpose-built duplexes for workforce accommodation.
-In 2017, the affordable houses were beginning to sell with new families moving to town.
+In 2018, the affordable houses were beginning to sell with new families moving to town.

-Wandoan has an historically low crime rate.
+Wandoan has a historically low crime rate.
 Good Order, Theft and Drugs offences increased from 2012 to 2015.
-In 2017, all these have dropped back to be around the same as Queensland rates.
+By 2018, all these have dropped back to be around the same as Queensland rates.